Loki episode 2 recap, Easter eggs: Marvel's God of Mischief goes on the hunt for himself

-The second episode of Loki's self-titled solo adventure hit Disney Plus on Wednesday, picking up with the God of Mischief after his introduction to the Time Variance Authority's awesome power.
-The Marvel Cinematic Universe show the beloved villain's 2012 self in the wake of his dastardly escape in Avengers: Endgame.
+Episode 2 of Loki's self-titled solo adventure hit Disney Plus on Wednesday, picking up with the God of Mischief after his introduction to the Time Variance Authority's awesome power.
+The Marvel Cinematic Universe show follows the beloved villain's 2012 self in the wake of his dastardly escape in Avengers: Endgame.

 Loki (Tom Hiddleston) discovered that another version of him is wreaking havoc across the Sacred Timeline by slaughtering teams of TVA agents and gathering the reset charges they use to maintain the proper flow of time.
 Agent Mobius (Owen Wilson) recruits him to hunt the variant, reasoning that he can give them insight into the other Loki's devious plan.